mvwicky/mvwicky.github.io/_posts/2020-05-06-Strange-Place-For-Links.markdown

     coincidentally-im-starting-to-hate-elizabeth-warren'
     title: I Don't Hate Women Candidates&mdash;I Just Hated Hillary and Coincidentally I'm Starting to Hate Elizabeth Warren
     author: Devorah Blachor
+# cSpell:enable
 ---

+This is going to be a four-linker.

 There are times[^1] that I really have nothing to say about the things that I post.
 It's sometimes that I think the piece speaks for itself and/or it aligns with my own views so well that anything I would say would be redundant.